nandini92/Clotures_Cinq_Etoiles/README.md

 yarn start

 ## Next Steps
 1. In the mobile version, users may not know that the image gallery is scrollable.
 A prompt should be added to notify the user to scroll to view more photos.
+[TESTING]

 2. Fix the smooth scroll feature.
 Right now when a section is clicked, the smooth scroll does not scroll to the top of the section and usually scrolls past.
 This is a problem especially for the contact section.
+[TESTING]